bertram510/neighborhood-map/README.md

 - Download or Clone the Repository.
 - Install all project dependencies with `npm install`
 - Start the server with `npm start`
+- Use the following link to view the application: http://localhost:3000/

 ## Resources:
 - [Google Maps Platform Documentation](https://developers.google.com/maps/documentation/)